Hailie Deegan

-Hailie Rochelle Deegan (born July 18, 2001) is an American professional stock car racing driver.
-She competes full-time in the NASCAR Craftsman Truck Series, driving the No. 13 Ford F-150 for ThorSport Racing.
-Deegan is currently a Ford Performance driver and formerly a Toyota Racing Development driver.
+Hailie Rochelle Deegan (born July 18, 2001) is an American professional racing driver who competes in the 2025 Indy NXT driving for HMD Motorsports.
+She is best known for competing in NASCAR, last driving the No. 15 Ford Mustang Dark Horse for AM Racing in the NASCAR Xfinity Series.

 Deegan grew up racing off-road and on dirt, but transitioned to competing on asphalt in 2016 to pursue a career in stock car racing.
 She began her career in NASCAR in 2018 in the NASCAR K&N Pro Series West.
 She became the first female driver to have won races in the West Series, doing so in the 2018 and 2019 seasons.
 She is the daughter of Brian Deegan.

+Starting in 2025, Deegan moved to American open-wheel racing, driving the No. 38 entry for HMD Motorsports in Indy NXT.

 Off-road racing

 Deegan began riding dirt bikes at age seven, and started competing in short course off-road racing after being gifted a Trophy Kart for her eighth birthday.
 In 2009, she won in her first race in the SXS Stadium Series' Trophy Kart class.
 She also raced in the Lucas Oil Off Road Racing Series (LOORRS) Junior 1 Karts' final two races at Primm Valley Motorsports Complex.
 In 2013, she became the first female driver to win a LOORRS championship when she won the Junior 2 Karts class.
 Deegan became the Modified Kart Regional Champion in 2015 and became the Modified Kart National Champion the following year.
 She was also named 2016 Lucas Oil Off Road Driver of the Year.
 Deegan continued to race full-time in the Pro Lite division of the Lucas Oil Off Road Racing Series in 2017.
 She is one of four women to win a LOORRS class championship in its history alongside Corry Weller, Kali Kinsman, and Megan Mitchell.

 After moving to pavement racing, Deegan occasionally returned to off-road.
-In December 2021, she participated in the Nitro Rallycross' side-by-side (SXS) support class at Florida International Rally and Motorsports Park, where she finished fifth and fourth in two races.
+In December 2021, she participated in the Nitro Rallycross side-by-side (SXS) support class at Florida International Rally and Motorsports Park, where she finished fifth and fourth in two races.
 When the Truck Series had a weekend off on March 11–13, 2022, Deegan made her Mint 400 debut in the Unlimited Truck Spec class.